samsa1/SamRustCompiler/README.md

 You should use `make clean` to clean the `std_file.rs` inside the compiler and format the code before sending a pull request please.

+## Future features :

+- More complex pattern matching
+- Floating point arithmetic
+- Functions parametrized by types
+- Parametrized types
+- New backends and directly producing binary
+- More complex printing
+- And so much more handled by `rustc`